 The Revised Standard Version (RSV), Ethiopian Bible, and original Authorized King James Version (KJV) all include the book Bel and the Dragon, but it isn’t found in most other versions of the Bible.

-Bel and the Dragon takes place later in Daniel’s life.
+Bel and the Dragon take place later in Daniel’s life.
 Having risen to a position of power, and gaining many enemies due to his faith and his success, King Cyrus and Daniel discuss his beliefs.

 First, the king asserts that Bel is a living god, but Daniel proves Bel is nothing more than an inert idol.
 This results in the execution of the prophets of Bel, along with their families, and the razing of the temple of Bel.